ARM-software/AVH-SystemModeling/EchoCanceller/microspeech/README.md

 ### fft.cc
 Removed microfrontend [KissFFT](https://github.com/mborgerding/kissfft) header to use the [KissFFT](https://github.com/mborgerding/kissfft) from libspeex.
-It looks like the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) [KissFFT](https://github.com/mborgerding/kissfft) package has a bit more things inside and when building with the [KissFFT](https://github.com/mborgerding/kissfft)  CMSIS pack it was not building.
+The [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) [KissFFT](https://github.com/mborgerding/kissfft) package has a bit more things inside and when building with the [KissFFT](https://github.com/mborgerding/kissfft)  CMSIS pack it was not building.

-`kiss_fftr2` is in  [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) but not in official [KissFFT](https://github.com/mborgerding/kissfft)

 So, we are no more using the [KissFFT](https://github.com/mborgerding/kissfft)  CMSIS pack, and instead relying on the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp)  [KissFFT](https://github.com/mborgerding/kissfft) .

 The `Fffstate` is removed and instead we directly use the `void *` from the  [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp)  FFT wrapper.

-This file will be modified again when we start using CMSIS-DSP FFT.

 `FFtIni`t and `FFtReset` are no more used